 He then conveniently went off to Spain, where he spent most of the next three years trying to civilise the troublesome and warlike tribes of the North and West.
 Each year he was elected Consul, but an absent Consul.
 Then in 23 BC there was a big crisis.
 At the beginning of the year there was apparently a plot against him to be put down, though this was hushed up, but in the middle of the year Augustus fell gravely ill and thought he would die: he handed over his signet ring to Agrippa as a sign that he was to be his successor.
 But he recovered, took the signet ring back but clearly decided that he should take things easy for the future, and introduced what proved to be the constitution that served Rome for the glorious centuries that were to come.

 He gave up the idea of being Consul every year and only became Consul twice in the future, both times in order to introduce a potential successor as a junior Consul.
 Instead he took on a new modest power, of a Tribune of the Plebs.
-The Tribune of the Plebs had been a position first introduced in 494 BC, to represent the Plebs, the nominally the lower classes, and they had the power to veto laws in the assembly, so this was a very clever move.
-Indeed ever afterwards the ‘Tribunicia potestas’, the tribune’s power became the main title of the Emperor and the the normal way of dating affairs was based on the ‘Trib Pot’ of the relative Emperor.
+The Tribune of the Plebs had been a position first introduced in 494 BC, to represent the Plebs, nominally the lower classes, and they had the power to veto laws in the assembly.
+This was a very clever move, and ever afterwards the ‘Tribunicia potestas’, the tribune’s power became the main title of the Emperor, and the normal way of dating affairs was based on the ‘Trib Pot’ of the relative Emperor.

 Combined with this, he divided up the provinces into the troublesome provinces, of which he reluctantly took control, and the nice provinces where there was not likely to be any trouble, which were handed over to the Senate.
 Of course, the Army was concentrated in the troublesome provinces, so the Emperor had the all-important control of the army.

-Many have said – with Sir Ronald Syme leading the attack, that the new constitution was a sham.
+Many have said – with Sir Ronald Syme leading the attack – that the new constitution was a sham.
 I believe not.
-In any business, the most important aspect is the art of delegation, of giving one’s subordinates not only a very significant degree of power but also the feeling of power and control, so that one can attract and hold the very best subordinates.
-This is what Augustus did, and which the system continued to do for several centuries to come, in what proved to be the most glorious epoch of the Roman Empire.
+In any business, the most important aspect is the art of delegation, of giving one’s subordinates not only a very significant degree of power, but also the feeling of power and control, so that one can attract and hold the very best subordinates.
+This is what Augustus did, and the system continued for several centuries to come, in what proved to be the most glorious epoch of the Roman Empire.
 I believe that every aspiring politician and indeed every aspiring businessman would do well to note, and imitate.

-This was the last major constitutional change by Augustus: he spent the next 40 years consolidating the position of the Roman Empire.
-A major concern was his successor for it soon became clear that the Empire was here to stay and the biggest problem was to find the next Emperor.
+This was the last major constitutional change by Augustus: he spent the next 40 years reorganising the chaotic collection of provinces that formed the Roman Empire.
+And if the Roman Empire was to stay, the major concern was to find the next Emperor.